karttur/AI4SH-db/_posts/2024/2024-03-12-aif4sh-db_samples.markdown

 The objective of the the _samples_ schema is to hold the basic information on each sample event per sample point.
 It is in a way the intermediate link between the schema _sites_ holding information related to the sample points (sites and pilots) and the in-situ analysis results derived from the different methods - where each method results are registered in a separate schema.

-As with other schemas and tables in this proposed database, each sample event is registered with i) the user (UUID) who is performing this particular sampling, and ii) the sample point (UUID) where it is happening.
-When registering the sampling event, it is given its own Universally Unique id (UUID).
-The sampling event UUID is then used as the link to the analysis results.
+As with other schemas and tables in this proposed database, each sample event is registered with i) the user (userid) who is performing this particular sampling, and ii) the sample point (poinid) where it is happening.
+When registering the sampling event, it is given its own sampleid.
+The sampling event id is then used as the link to the analysis results.

-Via the sample point UUID, linking to the site UUID and the pilot UUID, the type of in-situ observations to be done should be known - this should be registered as a boolean list allowing the sampler to tick off the observations and sampling required.
+Via the sample point id (pointid), linking to the site id (siteid) and the pilot id (pilotid), the type of in-situ observations to be done should be known - this should be registered as a boolean list allowing the sampler to tick off the observations and sampling required.

 The schema is built up after the field and sampling protocols developed with AI4SH.